ejsadiarin/wizardry/linux/feed-pdftotext-file-to-tgpt.md

 ---
-title: Feed pdftotext file to TGPT
-date: 2024-03-01-2100 (March 1, 2024 9:00 PM)
+id: feed-pdftotext-file-to-tgpt
+aliases: []
 tags:
   - Productivity
+  - How To
+date: 2024-03-01-2100 (March 1, 2024 9:00 PM)
+title: Feed pdftotext file to TGPT
 ---

 # Using pdftotext and tgpt together